AlexLoyko/cisc3150/README.md

 # cisc3150

-This is my repository for homework assignments at Spring 2018 CISC 3150.
+This is my repository for homework assignments for the Spring 2018 CISC 3150.